littlefryingpan/MagicSheep/README.md

-This is a bukkit plugin created by Littlefryingpan and Planephanatic.
-MAGIC SHEEP!
+This is a Bukkit plugin created by littlefryingpan.
+This is an experemental project created out of boredom.